dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 * A fourth option is using a function template `ensurePureCall!pureFunctional` that forwards the call and also supplies the `pure` context to raise an error if the arguments make the call impure.
-* A fifth option is wrapping the part in a `pure` pseudo-block (i.e. a lambda that is immediately called) the same way `@trusted` pseudo-blocks are used (however, with the reversed intention to restrict and not to allow operations).
+* A fifth option is wrapping the part in a `pure` pseudo-block (i.e., a lambda that is immediately called) the same way `@trusted` pseudo-blocks are used (however, with the reversed intention to restrict and not to allow operations).